Lefty Roenis Elias returns to the Mariners on minor-league contract

 Seattle also signed right-handed pitcher Paul Sewald and infielder Jensen Witte, who will likely provide depth at Class AAA Tacoma.

-Sewald, 30, made five relief appearance for the Mets last season, posting a 13.50 ERA in six innings.
+Sewald, 30, made five relief appearance for the Mets last season with a 13.50 ERA in six innings.

-Over parts of four MLB seasons, he has made 125 relief appearances, posting a 5.50 ERA.
-In 147 1/3 innings, with 151 strikeouts and 51 walks.
+Over parts of four MLB seasons, he has made 125 relief appearances, posting a 5.50 ERA in 147 1/3 innings, with 151 strikeouts and 51 walks.

-Witte, 29, has never played at the MLB level.
-He’s spent seven seasons in the minor leagues in the Red Sox organization.
-He is a career .273 hitter in 661 minor-league games.
+Witte, 29, spent seven seasons in the minor leagues in the Red Sox organization.
+He is a career .273 hitter in 661 minor-league games

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.